 Dale Wilson and Susan Wilson Robertson (New Braunfels HS or Canyon HS) – To be applied to tuition, funds to be divided between the first two semesters of school; major in Fine Art (consisting of drawing, painting, art design, art history, etc.

-Donna Lynn Vetter Memorial Scholarship – Graduating NBHS seniors in upper 50 percent of class; desire for further formal education; demonstrated good citizenship; participating in school, community, church activities; Major in the field of business technology or the related fields of computer application design, computer programming, legal administrative technology; attendance at any two- or four-year college or university; Financial need; permanent resident of NBISD attendance boundaries with at least one year of attendance at NBHS
+Donna Lynn Vetter Memorial Scholarship (New Braunfels High School) – Graduating NBHS seniors in upper 50 percent of class; desire for further formal education; demonstrated good citizenship; participating in school, community, church activities; Major in the field of business technology or the related fields of computer application design, computer programming, legal administrative technology; attendance at any two- or four-year college or university; Financial need; permanent resident of NBISD attendance boundaries with at least one year of attendance at NBHS

 Questions?
 Contact Betty Taylor, Director of Communications and Donor Services, at firstname.lastname@example.org or (830) 606-9597.